udexon/PhosMatrix/README.md

 The Users are rendered as providers of personal information that is being exploited by the MAGAF cartel (Microsoft Apple Google Amazon Facebook) with no end in sight.

+The solution, we believe, lies in two not too obscure but overlooked technologies: transient key cryptography and stack machine shell.

+:: Explain benefits in simple terms readers can understand?

+Make money per line of code?
+Per photo?
+Per post?
+Per second of video?

+List existing cases for the above.
+Who can make money?
+How?

+Existing: only million follower Instagram babes can get contract.

+PhosMatrix: PhosPay tipping to anyone.

+How?
+When?
+To realize these goals?

+Trekonomics?
+Explain at the end.

 PhosMatrix  &mdash; the Matrix of Light &mdash; is the hope, the solution.

 Yet, the web is built with one of the oldest and perhaps outdated technology from the Unix era, the user ID authentication system.